 Your item catalog addresses the core of your inventory.
 It is imperative to make sure that it’s update-friendly.

-However, more significantly, verify whether the item catalog meets the necessities of your area e.g., a fashion related business should see to it that the product catalog has some kind of sizing feature implemented or a souvenir store giving customers the option to select types of wrap papers, engravings, etc.
+However, more significantly, verify whether the item catalog meets the necessities of your area.
+For instance, a fashion-related business should see to it that the product catalog has some kind of sizing feature implemented, or a souvenir store giving customers the option to select types of wrap papers, engravings, etc.

 Aside from having a good catalog for the customers, a good eCommerce platform has to enable easy execution of promotion strategies like offering discounts and sales.
 Support for multi-currency transactions is also highly preferable.

-People want things delivered on their doorsteps as soon as they make an order, opt for eCommerce platforms that offer zone-based shipping.
+People want things delivered to their doorsteps as soon as they make an order, and opt for eCommerce platforms that offer zone-based shipping.